 3. Groundwater classification and proximity to groundwater drinking wells (public and private);

-4. Proximity to and classification of surface water bodies, flowing water bodies and freshwater wetlands; or
+4. Proximity to and classification of surface water bodies, flowing water bodies and freshwater wetlands; and

-5. Other factors determined by the Department that may be necessary to protect the health, welfare and safety of the public and the environment.
+5. Any factors determined by the Department that may be necessary to protect the health, welfare and safety of the public and the environment.

-2. There shall be within 1000 feet of the facility and storage stockpiles, either an adequate supply of water under pressure or the equivalent of cover material for use exclusively in fighting fires or other equivalent method that which meets the approval of the Department and the local fire chief.
-Cover material for the purposes of extinguishing a fire shall be required in the event that the construction and demolition debris is stored outside of the confines of a protective structure.
+2. There shall be within one thousand feet (1,000’) of the facility and storage stockpiles, either an adequate supply of water under pressure or the equivalent of cover material for use exclusively in fighting fires or other equivalent method that meets the approval of the Department and the local Fire Chief or his or her designee,.
+Cover material for the purposes of extinguishing a fire shall be required in the event that the construction and demolition debris if C&D is stored outside of the confines of a protective structure.

-4. The above required elements must be included in the facility's fire contingency plan.
+4. The above required elements must be included in the facility's FPCP.

-5. The local fire chief or his or her designee is authorized to conduct random, unannounced inspections of facilities licensed or registered under this regulation to insure continued compliance with the approved fire protection plan.
-If any facility, notified by the local fire chief at the time of inspection, is found to be in non-compliance with the approved plan said facility shall immediately cease operation until such time as they correct any deficiency and the local fire chief or his or her designee finds the facility is in compliance with the approved fire protection plan.
+5. The local Fire Chief or his or her designee is authorized to conduct random, unannounced inspections of facilities licensed or registered under this Regulation to ensure continued compliance with the approved FPCP.
+If any facility, notified by the local Fire Chief at the time of inspection, is found to be in non-compliance with the approved plan, said facility shall immediately cease operation until they correct any deficiency and the local Fire Chief or his or her designee determines that the facility is in compliance.

 H. Closure Fund Agreement or Closure Bond: